-- The proposed activity does not include any permanent works and is temporary in nature as it will ultimately be removed and the land subject to the expected area of impact will be restored to its pre-activity condition - The Proposed Activity Footprint width has been minimised to the greatest extent possible and will impact approximately 13.6 ha of verified SCL, representing 0.41% of SCL on property (SCL) - The alignment for the proposed activity represents the logical location that is a direct route which is aligned and directly adjacent to existing infrastructure easements, and - 637 ha of the SCL assessment area (1965 ha) within the SCL trigger map does not meet the SCL criteria.
+- The proposed activity does not include any permanent works and is temporary in nature as it will ultimately be removed and the land subject to the expected area of impact will be restored to its pre-activity condition.
+A Restoration Plan has been provided in support of this application. - The Proposed Activity Footprint (representing the full width of the required corridor of 35 m over 6.02 km) has been minimised to the greatest extent possible and will impact approximately 13.45 ha of verified SCL, representing 0.41% of SCL on the property.
+However, the majority of soil disturbance will be associated with the construction and operation of the powerlines and access tracks within the broader Proposed Activity Footprint, representing an impact of approximately 1.64 ha on verified SCL. - The alignment for the proposed activity represents the logical location that is a direct route which is aligned and directly adjacent to existing infrastructure easements.